StanislawNagorski/AgendaCheck/README.md

 - that dates are counted as days since 01.01.1900,
 - testing by printing ends while project grows,
 - proper naming matters, or You will lose it,
+- class should be dedicated to specyfic actions
+- mind-mapping helps to keep track of classes connections,

 # Główne założenia